Abby9894/alx-system_engineering-devops/0x01-shell_permissions/README.md

-A script that switches the current user to user betty
+effective username of the current user